As an Amazon Associate I earn from qualifying purchases.

 These are not stringy at all, like many pumpkins.
 They are also super dense, and not watery.
 Almost creamy.
 Perfect in my opinion.
 Almost like lump-free mashed potatoes.

-Everyone should eat more of them.
-Used them in smoothies, or cut them up in chunks and roast them and serve as a side for dinner.
+Use them in pies, smoothies, or cut them up in chunks and roast them and serve as a side for dinner.
+Use them in curries or soups.
 Or, roast them, and use the leftovers to top your salad for lunch the next day.
 One of my favorite ways to use them is in this Pumpkin Spice Steel Cut Oats recipe for breakfast!
+Or try this Veggie Root Mash with Squash recipe with them!
 Think outside the box!

 Winter squash and pumpkins are one of the things I always recommend people grow when they are just starting out with vegetable gardening.
 All they really need is some space, a sunny location, and some good fertile well draining soil.